MSD: Saliency-aware Knowledge Distillation for Multimodal Understanding: Analysis Setup

-To be specific, we introduce two loss terms, $\mathcal{L}_\text{textKD}$ and $\mathcal{L}_\text{imageKD}$ to minimize difference between probability distributions between the teacher and the student given each modality (assuming text and image as the only two modalities).
+The idea of MSD is to feed each modality as a separate input into a teacher and a student, and transfer the modality-specific knowledge of the teacher to the student.
+Specifically, MSD introduces two loss terms, $\mathcal{L}_\text{textKD}$ and $\mathcal{L}_\text{imageKD}$ to minimize difference between probability distributions between the teacher and the student given each modality (assuming text and image as the only two modalities).